gilberto-domingos/java-lab/junit5-mockito/README.md

 # JUnit5 and Mockito on SpringBoot

-Doing unit tests within a basic SpringBoot API architecture by exercising JUnit5 and Mockito
+Doing unit tests within a basic SpringBoot API architecture by exercising JUnit5 and Mockito with database

 # Implementations